-Fit Bottomed Eats was co-founded by Jennipher Walters and Erin Whitehead.
-Due to the sites’ increasing popularity, Jenn and Erin have expanded the team to include contributing writers, bringing new content and other fun, fresh perspectives to the sites.
+Fit Bottomed Eats was co-founded by Jennipher Walters and Erin Whitehead, with Kristen Seymour stepping in as Editor in 2015.
+Due to the sites’ increasing popularity, the team has expanded to include contributing writers, bringing new content and other fun, fresh perspectives to the sites.

 Erin Whitehead: Co-founder Erin has years of workout experience and is well versed in healthy living news and trends, and brings a normal-gal approach to the mix.
 Erin has a journalism degree from the University of Kansas and is known for being a total word nerd.
 Born and raised in Topeka, Kan., Erin has settled in New Jersey after living—and loving—time spent in Lawrence, Kan., and Menlo Park, Calif.
-When not working out and eating right, Erin can be found hanging with her husband, daughter, son and pug.
+When not working out and eating right, Erin can be found hanging with her husband and three adorable children.
 Her fave pastimes include reading and devouring entire seasons of TV shows in just days via Netflix.
 She’s always looking for quick and easy healthy meals to make!

 Kelsey Brazelton: Kelsey grew up around food her whole life.
 As a child, she watched and helped her mom cook.
 Her entire family consists of great cooks and there is never a party or get-together without some kind of food.
 Kelsey has eaten healthy food most of her life, as her mother instilled in her to eat her vegetables.
 Well, it paid off.
 Kelsey is always scrounging cookbooks and the internet for new and healthy recipes to try.